 How to build employee engagement around different personalities

 If you measure employee engagement and experience low drivers in areas such as shared values or friendship, it could be a sign that it’s time to evaluate the individual needs of employees.
 That’s why feedback is so important: It helps you get at the heart of what different employees need to create and collaborate effectively.

 The next time you find yourself wondering how employees are “fitting in,” ask instead what personality drivers may be at play—and what more you can provide to help them become as productive, creative and, ultimately, engaged as possible.

 Wondering what else may be going on beneath the surface of your workforce?
 Personality-driven work styles and preferences are just one piece of the employee engagement puzzle.
 Tenures and experience levels often play an equally important role.
-For more details, check out our complimentary report on Engaging a Multigenerational Workforce.
+For more details, check out Engaging a Multigenerational Workforce.